isomerpages/mti-gea/pages/Feedback.md

 permalink: /feedback
 description: ""
 ---
 To support the Singapore government in negotiations with Australia on the GEA, we would be interested to hear from industry stakeholders.
-This will comprise three main avenues, including targeted consultations, written submissions that can be sent to SG-GEA mti.gov.sg and a questionnaire that has been prepared: (Insert link here).
+This will comprise three main avenues, including targeted consultations, written submissions that can be sent to [feedback@gea.gov.sg](feedback@gea.gov.sg) and a questionnaire that has been prepared: (Insert link here).

 For inputs pertaining to green goods, we would like to request companies to respond to this questionnaire instead: https://form.gov.sg/61d29e61369b3a0013ccaafb